Deasun/snAPP/README.md

 - **Password Reset** feature was tested by going through the reset process.
 Gmail settings had to be adjucted on two occasions - first to allow 'less secure' apps access to the account and secondly a 'Critical Security Alert' in my inbox which required a response to confirm the app's access to gmail account.

-- **JQuery** code used to style the application and enhance UX was tested manually across the site.
+- **JQuery** used to style the application and enhance UX was tested manually across the site.
 The process of triggering the effect, checking if it occured, refreshing the page and triggering again was used on each styled element.

 - **Browser compatibility** - the site was viewed and tested manually across mobile, tablet, laptop and large desktop views and in the following browsers:
   - Google Chrome